Mitchell goes bogey-free at Quail and leads McIlroy by 2

 Luke List (68) was three shots behind, while Scott Stallings (70) and Satoshi Kodaira (68) were at 5-under 208.

-It also was about avoiding mistakes, and Mitchell did that as well as anyone.
-He picked up a birdie on No. 9, the second-toughest hole of the day, and took care of most of the scoring chance.
-Mostly, though, he avoided the blunders that slowed McIlroy and Woodland, and eliminated so many others.

-McIlroy was dialed in with the speed of his putts, critical on a day with a hard wind.
-But on No. 12, his drive to the left hit hard off the path and well onto a hill.
+McIlroy wishes he could have one shot back — the drive on No. 12 that hit hard off the path and well onto a hill.
 Trying to pitch under trees, he couldn’t get back to the fairway, and was blocked by another tree that forced him to punch one up to the front right of the green.
 The pin was back left, and he three-putted from 85 feet for double bogey.

 McIlroy saved par with an 8-foot putt on the next hole, as meaningful a putt as he made all day.